Chris-Runjie/Chris-Runjie.github.io/index.md

 ## Education

-* Nanjing University of Aeronautics and Astronautics; Undergraduate Student in Finance; GPA80+/100; Top 10/160.
+* Nanjing University of Aeronautics and Astronautics; Undergraduate Student in Finance; GPA80+/100.

 * Minor Courses: Neural Networks and Deep Learning